ferrolho/feup-sdis/distributed-backup-service/docs/protocol.md

 If a peer fails during the chunk backup subprotocol step, the replication degree of the file chunk may be lower than desired.

-Our enhancement does not require any additional special messages, and therefore is interoperable with any other implementations of the protocol:
+Our enhancement does not require any additional special messages, and therefore is inter operable with any other implementations of the protocol:

 When a peer receives a **REMOVED** message:

 ```
-if (peer is backink up a copy of that chunk) {
+if (peer is backing up a copy of that chunk) {
   update available mirrors of chunk;

-	if (new replication degree < desiredRepDeg) {
+	if (new replication degree < desired) {
 		wait for a random interval uniformly distributed between 0 and 400 ms;

 		meanwhile, save number of received PUTCHUNK messages;